McSwaggens/MusicTime/README.md

 # Music Time
-Simple Aurous clone written in C# using WPF and WMP.
+Simple Aurous clone written in C# using the superior Win Forms.